On September 21, 1939, radio station WJSV in Washington, D.C.

 John L Hatcher's yarns from the Wah-to-Yah Trail provided grist to the mills of old beaver trappers who funded their retirement entertaining at train stops like North Platte, Nebraska.
 Sometimes Hatcher-derivations made it all the way south to Mudgap, New Mexico.
 Lewis Garrard scribed one found on the Internet.

-Test Question: What happened When and Who was involved?
-Be brief.
+Test Question: What happened When, Where, and Who was involved?
+Be thorough but brief.

 Or maybe you'd rather watch the movie.

 Library of Congress Collections.

 Are there ghosts in the attic?

 Read the Blog